GAO: PHMSA Could Improve Transparency of Enforcement Website - HS Today

 The PHMSA website partially met the remaining three key practices.
 While PHMSA’s website and the data it contains are available to the public at no cost, the agency does not publish complete data on its website.
 For example, PHMSA’s enforcement documents include variables that indicate whether the pipeline involved is interstate or intrastate, but GAO said PHMSA does not make these variables available in the enforcement dataset.
 GAO also found that PHMSA allows users to view and download disaggregated data on all enforcement activities.
 However, the watchdog said users are unable to download a bulk dataset of all enforcement activities from 2002 to 2022.
 GAO also noted that users cannot easily match records from the enforcement website with records in PHMSA’s accident dataset.
 GAO’s review determined that PHMSA facilitates data discovery by providing users with overviews and definitions of the enforcement information published on the website, and provides national summaries of the data.
 However, the review also found that PHMSA does not provide an optimized search tool that allows users to filter by discrete variables, such as the regulation violated.

 GAO’s November 14 report makes three recommendations to improve the transparency and usability of PHMSA’s Enforcement Transparency website, specifically to provide complete data in more useful formats, to improve matching with other PHMSA datasets, and to optimize the website’s search function.
-DOT concurred with GAO’s recommendations.
+DOT concurred with GAO’s recommendations and PHMSA officials stated that they would like to improve the website for users, but are first focusing on improving the electronic records system.